 Reproductive health is defined as the ability of a woman to live through the reproductive years and beyond with reproductive choice, dignity and successful childbearing, and to be free of gynecological disease and risk.
 Reproductive choice is a concept that allows a woman to exert control of her reproductive process and dignity refers to the social and psychological wellbeing woman derives from the process of reproduction.
 A woman’s health is not only a state of physical being, but it is an expression of the many roles she performs as a wife, mother, care-giver and wage earner, as well as her interaction with the social, cultural and economic world which influences her daily life.

-Quality and affordable reproductive health services are non-existent in our communities leading to poor health outcomes.
+Quality and affordable reproductive health services are non-existent in our target communities which leads to poor health outcomes.
 Lack of health awareness leads to poor health outcomes and health education is practically nill within the communities we serve.
 There are many misconceptions concerning reproductive health and it is often seen as a taboo topic.
 The confluence of lack of services and misconceptions/lack of awareness in these communities leave the population vulnerable to greater morbidity and mortality from preventable causes, particularly in regards to reproductive health.
-In India, 1 woman is dying every 2 hours from unsafe abortions, even though India has one of the most liberal MTP laws.
+In India, 1 woman is dying every 2 hours from unsafe abortions, even though India has one of the most liberal Medical Termination of Pregnancy laws.
 Unsafe abortions continue to outweigh safe abortions.
 Within our communities many women seek unsafe methods of abortion due to lack of access and lack of education, putting their lives and health at risk.
-RTI’s are rampant causing PID and in some cases infertility.
-RTI’s causing PID are seen in adolescents- even before they are sexually active and are seen in the majority of women after they deliver or undergo an abortion.
+Reproductory Tract Infections are rampant causing Pelvic Inflammatory Disease and in some cases infertility.
+Reproductory Tract Infections causing Pelvic Inflammatory Disease are seen in adolescents- even before they are sexually active and are seen in the majority of women after they deliver or undergo an abortion.

 Birth Control/ Family Planning